Leasehold service charges explained

 to use a contractor for over a year that will cost individual leaseholders over £100 a year

-Your tenants' association must also be consulted if you have one.
+They must also consult your tenants' association if you have one.

 cost estimates for the work